wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Upgrade Notice ==

+=v 2.7.0 =	Major improvements and feature changes.

-=v 2.6.0 =	Major Bug fixed and should upgrade.
+=v 2.6.0 =	Bug fixed and should upgrade.

-=v 2.5.0 =	Major issues fixed and updated to WordPress-3.5.1 compatibility.
+=v 2.5.0 =	Issues fixed and updated to WordPress-3.5.1 compatibility.
 		-- Duplicate detection added.
 		-- Added more information in success message.
 		-- Import memory issues solved.